-Limitation on Transfer Credit: Transfer students may receive degree credit toward a maximum of fifty-six (56) credits unless otherwise defined by an articulation agreement between Clark Atlanta University and the previously attended institution.

-Note: A student with fifty-six (56) approved transfer credits may earn an additional twelve (12) credits (maximum) through Study Abroad.
+Limitations on Transfer Credit: A transfer student may receive credit toward graduation for no more than ninety (90) credits unless otherwise defined by an articulation agreement between Clark Atlanta University and the previously attended institution.
+A transfer student with ninety (90) credits of accepted transfer credits may earn an additional maximum of twelve (12) credits through the University's Study Abroad program.
+Transfer credits exclude courses below the 100 level.